One of the last remaining hamlets in Ontario

 Glen Williams is a unique treasure.
 It’s one of the last remaining hamlets in Ontario – perhaps in Canada – and a village with character and a true sense of community.
 Life in Glen Williams is reminiscent of simpler days.

-The Credit River flows through the village and extends over 1500 km from the Niagara Escarpment, emptying into Lake Ontario.
-Glen Williams is home to many species of birds, mammals and fish, with the river and nearby conservation areas providing exemplary habitat for several species that have been designated as endangered or at-risk .
+The Credit River flows through the village and extends 90 km from the Niagara Escarpment, emptying into Lake Ontario.
+Glen Williams is home to many species of birds, mammals, and fish, with the river and nearby conservation areas providing exemplary habitat for several species that have been designated as endangered or at-risk.
 This Hamlet is a treasure in Halton Hills and needs our care and consideration.